murchie85/steelSpirit/README.md

 ## STORY BOARDING

+....One ship... just one ship, thats all it takes to destroy a system fermi paradox we know its coming, other planets already destroyed immune system, turns them on to each other earth is so yesterday.. (make it in game jibes)

 - EARTH HAS COME A LONG WAY SINCE THE FORMATION OF A WEIGHED FEDERATED ALLIANCE (SPACE SHIPS, MANS SHAKING HANDS)